lloydtabb/imdb/README.md

 **by_year_and_genre** - for each year, the number of titles plus `by_genre` nested to show the breakdown by genre.

+**titles_dashboard** - produces a rich dashboard for each title, ordered by production year.
+Generally used with a filter.

 ## Included Files

 **imdb.malloy**: This is the base model.
 It names the three tables used, defines relationships between them, and declares measures, dimensions and queries to be used for analysis.